nyoom-engineering/oxocarbon-vscode/README.md

 <br>
 <br>

-Oxocarbon is a High contrast accessible colorscheme inspired by IBM Carbon.
-It delivers class-leading readability without strain by adhering to WCAG 2.1 guidelines
+Oxocarbon is a High-Contrast accessible colorscheme inspired by IBM Carbon.
+It delivers class-leading readability without strain by adhering to WCAG 2.1 guidelines.

 ## Variants

-There are 9 variants to the theme, the standard theme, an OLED variant, Compatibility variants for both, Monochrom variants for each of those, and a PRINT variant
+There are 9 variants to the theme: standard theme, an OLED variant, Compatibility variants for both, Monochrom variants for each of those, and a PRINT variant.

 The standard theme features a consistent dark background, modeled after a focus on the editor